cpetta/sandpaper/README.md

 ## What is Sandpaper

-* Sandpaper is a commandline tool that's used to smooth out the rough edges when coding websites using HTML, CSS, and Javascript.
+* Sandpaper is a command line tool that's used to smooth out the rough edges when coding websites using HTML, CSS, and JavaScript.
 * Heavily inspired by XO, Sandpaper is a build system wrapper.
-It originally started as a gulpfile, and has been updated to use the commandline.
+It originally started as a gulpfile and has since been updated to use the commandline.

 ## Primary Project Goals